Dojones98/IPC_UDS_SharedMem/README.md

 ## Subproject 2:

 1. Launch terminal
-2. Make the directory "subproject_2" located in the IPC directory the current working directory
+2. Make the directory: "subproject_2", located in the IPC directory the current working directory
 3. Type "make"
 4. This program requires two additional command line arguments, so you will